Bacterial Vaginosis (BV)

 Women who have a sexually transmitted disease, who have several sex partners, or who use an intrauterine device are more likely to get bacterial vaginosis.

-It can cause a thin, gray or white discharge, which may be profuse, smell fishy, and be accompanied by itching.
+Bacterial vaginosis can cause a thin, gray or white discharge, which may be profuse and smell fishy.

 If symptoms suggest a vaginal infection, doctors examine a sample of the discharge and/or fluid from the cervix and test it for microorganisms that can cause infection.